-There are some good dining options in both towns.
-We like:
+There are some good dining options in both Highlands and Cashiers.
+My top recommendations include:

 The Ugly Dog Public House: On South Fourth Street, this is a local’s favorite featuring salads, pizza, sandwiches, burgers, hot dogs and more.